 The Cambridge English Dictionary defines the verb “disrupt” as follows: to prevent something, especially a system, process, or event, from continuing as usual or as expected.

-In business, the term “disruption” and the theory behind it took off with the definition offered by Harvard Business School’s Clayton Christensen in his 1997 book “The Innovator’s Dilemma
+In business, the term “disruption” and the theory behind it took off with the definition offered by Harvard Business School’s Clayton Christensen in his 1997 book “The Innovator’s Dilemma”.
+He explained it as follows:

-“Disruptive Innovation describes a process by which a product or service takes root initially in simple applications at the bottom of a market and then relentlessly moves up market, eventually displacing established competitors.
+“Disruptive Innovation describes a process by which a product or service takes root initially in simple applications at the bottom of a market and then relentlessly moves up market, eventually displacing established competitors.”

 “Disruptive products are typically “cheaper, simpler, smaller, and, frequently, more convenient to use.”
 They tend to reach new markets, enabling their producers to grow rapidly and—with technological improvements to eat away at the market shares of the leading vendors.”